MediaTek-Labs/linkit-7697-ble-smart-connection/README.md

-# Linkit 7697 BLE smart connection
+# LinkIt 7697 BLE smart connection

 How to use BLE to do smart connection on LinkIt 7697 HDK